azooz2003-bit/hackGT-air-hockey/README.md

 # AirHockey
-This is an Air Hockey game developed during HackGT.
+This is an Air Hockey game developed during HackGT 2021.

 # Technologies